terais-eu/terais-eu/content/post/22-11-02-terais-started/index.md

 featured: true
 ---
-The three-year Horizon Europe project TERAIS (Towards Excellent Robotics and Artificial Intelligence at a Slovak university) started in October 2022.
+The three-year Horizon Europe project TERAIS (Towards Excellent Robotics and Artificial Intelligence at a Slovak University) started in October 2022.

 <!--more-->